Moopz-Dev/rbh-be/README.md

 # RBH - BE - PreTest

 This documentation is written for a simple To-Do-List API in accordance to Lo-FI requirement.
+* API server uses port `8000`.
+* DB uses port `3306`

 ## How to start service